 Smith's Risky History (Part 3) Government Smith Style

-This is the third of a three part series about Danielle Smith’s history as a School Board Trustee.
-This one has the least to do with reproductive rights and is completely off the regular topic of this blog, but in terms of the Alberta Provincial Election, it is probably the most vital.
-It’s about governance.
-I can already feel you glazing over.
+and is completely off the regular topic of this blog, but in terms of the Alberta Provincial Election, it is probably the most vital.

 An issue like conscience rights is something people can wrap their heads around and something they care about with passion.
 An issue like abortion is like an explosion.
 Abortion is what I call a “deaf” word, like cancer.
 People hear it and they go deaf.
 Although my original questions to all the parties were about abortion, the response from Wildrose made the issue much bigger.
 It became about using referenda to decide social issues.
 It became about democracy.
 It became about governance.